 The name Epiphany carries an abundance of connotations: revelation and realization and disclosure and manifestation, all with an element of surprise – a illumination of insight in which everything is transformed.

-“Even in the most mature state there’s always something that doesn’t work, people who take a path that’s against the community, against democracy, against the common good,” Pope Francis said.
-But, he added, “thank God that this broke out and that one can see well [what happened] because in this way there can be healing.”
+In the aftermath of last January’s attack, Pope Francis observed: “Even in the most mature state there’s always something that doesn’t work, people who take a path that’s against the community, against democracy, against the common good.
+But thank God that this broke out and that one can see well [what happened] because in this way there can be healing.”

 But then – as the story goes – the empire strikes back: this primordial New Covenant couple find themselves in a reverse-Exodus: fleeing Bethlehem for the safety of Egypt, with the child Jesus in tow, a family of refugees from the Roman proxy King Herod, who cannot accept that someone might succeed him as rightful ruler.
 This insecure functionary uses intimidation and even infanticide to keep himself from being replaced!